 Step 1: Register

-Register for a username and password to access the Barbados Revenue Authority’s online services here.
+Register for a username and password to access the Barbados Revenue Authority’s online services here(link is external).

 You will be required to provide your National Registration Number (NRN) and personal details such as your full name and date of birth.
 A NRN is issued to every citizen of Barbados by the Electoral Office.
 Non-residents with a working permit are issued a temporary TIN (which is equivalent to an NRN) by the Barbados Revenue Authority.